 I am an Indigenous photographer and media professional from Broome, Western Australia.

-As a Djugan and Yawuru man with tribal connections to Jabirr Jabirr and Gooniyandi people, I am inspired by the unique landscapes and people of the Kimberley region, which feature prominently in my work.
+As a Djugun and Yawuru man with tribal connections to Jabirr Jabirr and Gooniyandi people, I am inspired by the unique landscapes and people of the Kimberley region, which feature prominently in my work.

 My photography draws on my own stories and personal history and explores contemporary social and political issues facing Indigenous people.
 Much of my work involves conceptual and innovative portraiture and abstract landscape photography.